rmaicle/sut/README.md

   file_ and add unit test block entries;
 * to select modules to execute, create/edit a _unit test configuration file_
   and add module entries;
-* pass the configuration file as command-line argumnt to the test program.
+* pass the configuration file as command-line argument to the test program.

-### Incorporating 'sut' Module
+### Incorporating `sut` Module

 To use the module, the compiler must be able to _see_ its source code.
 This could be done using the `-I` compiler option for `dmd` or `ldc` and